Network Protocol - Types of Network Protocols

 The Ethernet protocol allows for linear bus, star, or tree topologies.
 Data can be transmitted over wireless access points, twisted pair, coaxial, or fiber optic cable at a speed of 10 Mbps up to 1000 Mbps.

-Local Talk is a network protocol that was developed by Apple Computer, Inc. for Macintosh computers.
+The Local Talk is a network protocol that was developed by Apple Computer, Inc. for Macintosh computers.
 The method used by Local Talk is called CSMA/CA (Carrier Sense Multiple Access with Collision Avoidance).
-It is similar to CSMA/CD except that a computer signals its intent to transmit before it actually does so.
+It is similar to CSMA/CD except that a computer signals its intent to transmit before it does so.
 Local Talk adapters and special twisted pair cable can be used to connect a series of computers through the serial port.
 The Macintosh operating system allows the establishment of a peer-to-peer network without the need for additional software.
 With the addition of the server version of AppleShare software, a client/server network can be established.

 The Local Talk protocol allows for linear bus, star, or tree topologies using twisted pair cable.
 A primary disadvantage of Local Talk is low speed.
 Its speed of transmission is only 230 Kbps.

 The Token Ring protocol was developed by IBM in the mid-1980s.
 The access method used involves token-passing.
 In Token Ring, the computers are connected so that the signal travels around the network from one computer to another in a logical ring.
 A single electronic token moves around the ring from one computer to the next.
 If a computer does not have information to transmit, it simply passes the token on to the next workstation.
 If a computer wishes to transmit and receives an empty token, it attaches data to the token.
 The token then proceeds around the ring until it comes to the computer for which the data is meant.
 At this point, the data is captured by the receiving computer.
 The Token Ring protocol requires a star-wired ring using twisted pair or fiber optic cable.
 It can operate at transmission speeds of 4 Mbps or 16 Mbps.
-Due to the increasing popularity of Ethernet, the use of Token Ring in school environments has decreased.
+Due to the increasing popularity of Ethernet, the use of the Token Ring in school environments has decreased.

-Fiber Distributed Data Interface (FDDI) is a network protocol that is used primarily to interconnect two or more local area networks, often over large distances.
+Fiber Distributed Data Interface (FDDI) is a network protocol that is used primarily to interconnect two or more local area networks, often over vast distances.
 The access method used by FDDI involves token-passing.
 FDDI uses a dual ring physical topology.
-Transmission normally occurs on one of the rings; however, if a break occurs, the system keeps information moving by automatically using portions of the second ring to create a new complete ring.
-A major advantage of FDDI is high speed.
+Transmission usually occurs on one of the rings; however, if a break occurs, the system keeps information moving by automatically using portions of the second ring to create a new complete ring.
+A major advantage of FDDI is its high speed.
 It operates over fiber optic cable at 100 Mbps.

 Asynchronous Transfer Mode (ATM) is a network protocol that transmits data at a speed of 155 Mbps and higher.
 ATM works by transmitting all data in small packets of a fixed size; whereas, other protocols transfer variable length packets.
 ATM supports a variety of media such as video, CD-quality audio, and imaging.
 ATM employs a star topology, which can work with fiber optic as well as twisted pair cable.